How I came to believe that teaching careers don’t have to be all or nothing

 My Story – How I Got Into Coaching

 A few years after Albie was born, while I was still working full time and juggling family life, I went for a walk with a friend.
-During that walk, she gently suggested I do something just for me and book a colour analysis session.
+During that walk she gently suggested I do something just for me and book a colour analysis session.

 Sitting in that session and seeing myself reflected back in colours that worked with me rather than against me, I realised how long it had been since I had chosen anything based on what suited me.
+It wasn’t really about clothes.
+It was about identity.

 I trained with House of Colour and began working as a stylist alongside my teaching career.
-By 2022, I had reduced my teaching hours and was balancing both roles.
+By 2022 I had reduced my teaching hours and was balancing both roles.
 I loved seeing women reconnect with parts of themselves that had been pushed aside for years.
+But something else kept emerging in those conversations.
+The discussions that stayed with me weren’t really about wardrobes.
+They were about work.
+Routine.
+The slow shift from feeling engaged to simply going through the motions.

 Women would describe their lives as fine.
 Stable.
 Predictable.
-And yet quietly uninspiring.
+And yet quietly flat.
+That’s when I realised I wanted to go deeper.

 Teaching had already given me years of experience listening, guiding and supporting growth.
-My background in psychology had deepened my understanding of behaviour and change.
-Styling had shown me how powerful it is when someone begins to see themselves differently.
+My background in psychology helped me understand behaviour and change.
 Coaching felt like the natural next step.

 Not a departure from my career, but an evolution of it.

 What’s important to me…